 The U.S. Navy hospital ship USNS Comfort (T-AH 20) deployed from Naval Station Norfolk Oct.
 19, 2022.
-From October through December, the ship is scheduled to make mission stops in Colombia, Dominican Republic, Guatemala, Haiti and Honduras.
+From October through December, the ship successfully completed mission stops in Colombia, Dominican Republic, Guatemala, Haiti and Honduras.

-The Continuing Promise mission will include providing direct medical care and expeditionary veterinary care, conducting training and subject matter expert exchanges on various medical and humanitarian assistance/disaster relief topics, and leading seminars on Women, Peace, and Security (WPS).
-The mission will also foster goodwill, strengthen existing partnerships with partner nations, and encourage the establishment of new partnerships among countries, non-government organizations, and international organizations.
+The Continuing Promise mission included direct medical care and expeditionary veterinary care, conducting training and subject matter expert exchanges on various medical and humanitarian assistance/disaster relief topics, and leading seminars on Women, Peace, and Security (WPS).
+The mission also fostered goodwill, strengthened existing partnerships with partner nations, and encouraged the establishment of new partnerships among countries, non-government organizations, and international organizations.

 About USNS Comfort & Crew